 Wondering what to do with all those pumpkin seeds you’ve harvested from inside your baking pumpkins this season?
-We used to bake them, but the air fryer is much faster and the seeds get super crunchy and evenly cooked.
+We used to bake them, but the air fryer is a much faster way to make these Crunchy Air Fryer Pumpkin Seeds.

 I really love pumpkin seeds and never let them go to waste, so I’m always trying out new spices and versions of these tasty snacks.
 It’s one of the reason I love fall so much.